-The incumbent will undertake a wide range of duties that require the exercise of judgment, interpretation of policies and practices, and their relevance to new problems or situations.

-The incumbent will apply his/her depth and breadth of knowledge in a technical focus area for the design, development, and implementation of RR activities at local and community levels.
-The recommended changes will be consistent with existing legislative, regulatory, and policy guidelines, but may require the formulation and application of new approaches and/or methodologies.
-The incumbent will be responsible for originating new techniques, establishing criteria, and developing new information regarding risk reduction priorities.
+The incumbent undertakes a wide range of duties that require the exercise of judgment, the interpretation of policies and practices and their relevance to new problems or situations.
+The incumbent applies his/her depth and breadth of emergency food assistance knowledge and experience to the analysis of FFP emergency and nutrition food assistance programs.
+The incumbent exercises independence in promoting food assistance integration with other programs through coordination with the country team.
+The incumbent provides recommendations to address any challenges, which inhibit the efficient use of USG resources to provide lifesaving food assistance.
+The recommended changes must be consistent with existing legislative, regulatory, and policy guidelines, but may require the formulation and application of new approaches and methodologies.
+The incumbent is innovative and original in recommending new or improved approaches to achieve problem resolution.